andrelandgraf/react-datalist-input/README.md

 - The callback function that will be called whenever the user clicks the input field
 - This callback is exposed so you can implement `clearOnClickInput` on your own if you pass the `value` prop
-- The callback will receive the `currentInput` of type string based on `clearOnClickInput` and the last user input.
+- The callback will receive the `currentInput` of type string based on `clearOnClickInput` and the last user input